amabdulr/Meraki-Dashboard-API-v1-Documentation/README.md

 # Getting Started

-Here is a simple guide to add files and also preview your document.
+Here is a simple guide to add files and also test preview your document.

 ## Step 1 : Modify or replace the intro.md and getting-started.md files